NablaZeroLabs/mxd/README.md

 **Pull Request Guidelines**

+Pull Request Guidelines

-1. Create a Pull Request (PR) to add modifications and wait until code review before merging (even if you have permission to merge in GitHub).
+1. Submit for Review -- Open a Pull Request (PR) for all changes.
+Always await code review before merging, even if you have merge permissions.

-2. Keep your changes small.
-Very small.
-It is way simpler to fix a small PR than it is to reject an entire, large PR because some tiny thing was wrong.
-We don’t mind if we receive 20 PRs as long as we can check one by one without thinking too much.
+2. Keep it Small -- Small PRs are easier to review and fix.
+It's better to send 20 small PRs than a single large one likely to be rejected for minor issues.

-3. Add comments to the PRs in the Comment Section (briefly explain what problem you are trying to solve and why did you solve it the way you did).
-This is for our own amusement; it is to document our collective rationale.
+3. Provide Context -- Add a brief explanation in the PR comments: the problem you're solving and why you chose your approach.
+This documents our collective reasoning.

-4. Send the first thing that works, or the first placeholder that makes sense, even if it has minimal or no implementation.
-Don’t wait until everything is perfect (incremental and small changes are a good thing).

-5. Add unit tests for mostly everything.
-If you added a placeholder, add a failing test reminding you to add an implementation.
-This will allow us to run the tests and find out what we are missing.

-6. Talk.
-If you don’t know how to do something, or are having trouble, open a conversation (Issue Section, with an appropriate label).
-Chances are that if you have trouble, someone else will also have trouble, and that conversation will help those people in the future.
-Good software is made by open and frank communication, and is never a competition on who is the smartest.

-7. Do the obvious, not necessarily the most elegant or inspired solution.
-Simple code is good code.
-Clever code is bad code unless it is also simple.
-We can always improve on the obvious, but it is difficult to improve or maintain code that someone came up with during a flash of inspiration and then forgot how it happened.

-8. Keep comments to a minimum.
-Write code in a way that it speaks for itself (e.g., good variable names, good function names, good flow, separate steps in separate lines, and so on).
-This does not mean you should not document your rationale or explain a tricky or non-obvious step; document those profusely.
+4. Iterate Incrementally -- Submit the first working version or a sensible placeholder.
+Don’t aim for perfection—small, iterative changes are ideal.

+5. Test Everything -- Include unit tests.
+For placeholders, add failing tests as reminders for implementation.
+Tests highlight gaps and ensure coverage.

+6. Communicate -- When stuck or unsure, start a discussion (via Issues, with appropriate labels).
+Collaboration solves problems faster and helps others facing similar challenges.

+7. Favor Simplicity -- Prioritize obvious, straightforward solutions over clever or overly elegant ones.
+Simple code is easier to improve and maintain.

+8. Minimal Comments -- Write self-explanatory code with clear names and logical flow.
+Document non-obvious logic and rationale thoroughly, but avoid over-commenting.